inlang/plugin-template/README.md

 This is a template for creating a new plugin for [inlang](https://inlang.com).

 Plugins allow the customization of inlang's behavior by, for example, defining how resources should be parsed and serialized.
-Read more about using plugins on the [documentaion site](https://inlang.com/documentation/plugins).
+Read more about using plugins on the [documentation site](https://inlang.com/documentation/plugins).
 This template has been set up to provide out of the box:

 - [x] TypeScript
 - [x] Testing (the example)